mnot/redbot/CONTRIBUTING.md

 problems or suggest new features.
 Before you submit something, it would be great if you had a look through the current issues to see if it's already there.

-You can also report problems or ask questions to our [twitter account](https://twitter.com/redbotorg); if you don't hear an answer from us in a reasonable amount of time, please try the issues list!

 ## Making code contributions